reactjs/react.dev/content/docs/reference-react-component.md

 The constructor for a React component is called before it is mounted.
 When implementing the constructor for a `React.Component` subclass, you should call `super(props)` before any other statement.
 Otherwise, `this.props` will be undefined in the constructor, which can lead to bugs.

-Typically, in React constructors are only used for two purposes:
+Typically, in React, constructors are only used for two purposes:

 * Initializing [local state](/docs/state-and-lifecycle.html) by assigning an object to `this.state`.
 * Binding [event handler](/docs/handling-events.html) methods to an instance.